 Our alumni benefits encourage continued professional growth and development.

-The strong and supportive relationships we build with IT-Ready students don’t end upon their graduation and employment.
-IT-Ready provides alumni benefits that encourage continued professional growth and development – and offers ways alumni can “pay it forward” and help other deserving individuals.
+The strong and supportive relationships we build with our students don’t end upon their graduation and employment.
+Creating IT Futures provides alumni benefits that encourage continued professional growth and development – and offers ways alumni can “pay it forward” and help other deserving individuals.

-IT-Ready graduates who pass the CompTIA A+ certification exams qualify for additional IT training and certification vouchers at no personal expense.
+Our IT-Ready Technical Support graduates who pass the CompTIA A+ certification exams qualify for additional IT training and certification vouchers at no personal expense.